FDA-ARGOS/data.argosdb/README.md

 The [lib](lib) directory contains the scripts, raw, processed code, and extras.
 Shell files, inside lib, can be found [here](lib/shell).

+## covid-drdb
+COVID-DRDB is created by the HIVDB team of Stanford University.
+It includes resistance data of SARS-CoV-2 for convalescent plasma, vaccinee plasma and monoclonal antibodies collected from published peer-reviewed/pre-print studies.
+The documents and files can be found [here](covid-drdb/README.md).

 ### Validating a data file against a schema:
 Assume you wanted to validate a file of the type`SRA_ngsQC`(this same process should work for any of the types we have defined).